 The Director Mental Health and Substance Use Services provides leadership on mental health and substance use disorder services, issues and public policy and initiatives, including payment and service delivery reform.
 Support is provided to key program director groups and there is participation in related Vermont Care Partner and State-led groups to support and integrate policy development, best practices, law and regulation, research, training and policy and program initiatives with direction and support from the committee chairpersons and the board of directors.

 VCP is an equal opportunity employer.

-Reports directly to Executive Director of Vermont Care Partners Provides regular briefings to, and engages regularly with, the Executive Director, VCP staff, and Board of Directors
+Reports directly to Executive Director of Vermont Care Partners.
+Provided regular briefings to, and engages regularly with, Vermont Care Partners program director and administrative groups, the Executive Director, VCP staff, and Board of Directors

 Freedom To Act/Accountability